-In a blizzard it is difficult to track the distance you are covering, and as Hayes had not skied around this side of Etheridge before he would be uncertain how far it was around to the road.
-He may not have been too surprised that he did not reach the snowpole line within an hour, but coming onto a forested hillside some time later would have been a real shock.
-On arriving at the clusters of trees above Merritts Creek, Laidley proposed that Hayes may have thought he had missed the snowpole line along the road and skied parallel to the road all the way to the trees above Charlottes Pass.
-After skiing around the clusters high on the ridge he would have soon come upon dense forest, unlike anything near Charlottes.
-At this point he probably appreciated that he had been heading southward and was now overlooking the Thredbo Valley.
+In a blizzard it is difficult to track the distance you are covering.
+Hayes may not have been too surprised that he did not reach the snowpole line within an hour, but coming onto a steep forested hillside would have been a real shock.
+On arriving at the clusters of trees above Merritts Creek, Laidley proposed that Hayes could have thought he had missed the snowpole line and arrived back above Charlottes Pass.
+After skiing around the first clusters of trees high on the ridge he would have soon come upon dense forest, unlike anything near Charlottes.
+At this point he would have appreciated that he had been heading south or eastward and was now overlooking the Thredbo Valley.

-The time is probably around 3pm, and it is a critical moment for each of the two men.
+The time would have been around 3pm, a critical moment for each of the two men.
 The blizzard was especially dangerous that day because it was coming out of the northwest.
 The airmass was relatively warm, at or just above freezing.
 Consequently, rather than deliver extremely cold snow that would remain dry on the men's' clothes, the blizzard was assailing the two men with sleet and wet snow, causing their clothes to become saturated and creating a wind chill factor far below freezing.
-Survival depended on getting out of the wind.
+Survival for each depended on getting out of the wind.
 Seaman, wet through and freezing from sitting out in the wind for an hour, was in greatest peril.
-His only hope lay in reaching the safety of the hut at Charlottes Pass by nightfall, and to have a chance of achieving this he needed to be leaving soon after 3pm.
-Instead he opted to wait for Hayes and risk skiing on in the dark.
+His only hope lay in reaching the safety of the hut at Charlottes Pass by nightfall, nearly 2 hours travel away but along the easily-navigated snowpole line.
+To have any chance of achieving this he needed to be on the move by 3pm.
+Instead he opted to wait for Hayes and possibly risk skiing on in the dark.

 For Hayes it was a 'Touching The Void' moment.
-In a cruel twist of fate, he had effectively taken one of the most direct routes to safety from the summit that was possible in a north-westerly blizzard.
-He was at a point where he could quickly drop down out of the wind into the shelter of the forest, abandon his skis and make his way down to the valley floor.
-Here, in the last light of day, he might have found a shepherds hut or at least been able to improvise a shelter and possibly even light a fire.
-If Seamen had been skiing with him at the time, both men would have faced a reasonable chance of survival.
+In a cruel twist of fate, it appears Hayes had effectively taken one of the most direct routes to safety from the summit that was possible in a north-westerly blizzard.
+He was at a point where he could quickly drop down out of the wind into the shelter of the forest, abandon his skis and make his way down to the valley floor beside the Thredbo River.
+Here, in the last light of day, he might have found a shepherd's hut or been able to improvise a shelter and possibly light a fire.
+If Seamen had been skiing with him at the time, both men would have faced a good prospect of survival by following this course.

-But Hayes was alone, with the likely expectation that his less-experienced colleague was up at the rendezvous point, sitting in the blizzard, waiting for him to appear and lead them back to safety.
-The
+But Hayes was alone, with the likely expectation that his less-experienced colleague was up on the snowpole line, sitting in the blizzard, waiting for him to appear.
+The tracks indicate Hayes decided to attempt the return journey back to Seaman, herringboning up the ridge as per the tracks found by